-Physical accessibility
+Physical Accessibility

 Molina evaluates office sites as applicable to ensure that members have safe and appropriate access to the office site.
-This includes, but is not limited to, ease of entry into the building, accessibility of space within the office site and ease of access for patients with physical disabilities.
+This includes, but isn't limited to, ease of entry into the building, accessibility of space within the office site and ease of access for patients with physical disabilities.

-Physical appearance
+Physical Appearance

-The site visits include, but are not limited to, an evaluation of office site cleanliness, appropriateness of lighting and patient safety as needed.
+The site visits include, but aren't limited to, an evaluation of office site cleanliness, appropriateness of lighting and patient safety as needed.